marcomaggi/ccstructs/README.md

 This  package  installs  a  C11  language  library  implementing  common interfaces to handle C structs.

-This  package supports  POSIX platforms.
-This package  depends on  the package CCExceptions,  at least version  0.7.2.
-To run the  test suite: this  package  depends  upon  the  package  CCTests,  at  least  version 0.2.0-devel.0.
+The  library  targets  POSIX  systems.
+This  package  depends  on  the
+packages:  CCExceptions,  at least  version  0.8.0;  CCMemory, at  least version 0.2.0.
+To run the  test suite:  this package depends  upon the package CCTests, at least version 0.3.0.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.